sourcegraph/about/content/blogposts/2024/gp-a_simpler_way_to_understand_legacy_code.md

 ## How to use Cody to understand legacy code

-Cody is [Sourcegraph's AI coding assistant](https://sourcegraph.com/cody) designed to help developers and engineering teams understand, write, review, and refactor code and accelerate code generation.
+[Cody](https://sourcegraph.com/cody) is a AI coding assistant designed to help developers and engineering teams understand, write, review, and refactor code and accelerate code generation and software development.
 It is powered by Sourcegraph's [code search](https://sourcegraph.com/code-search), which it uses to retrieve context from a codebase and extend its capabilities.

 By utilizing Cody, you can focus on building better and more efficient software with the help of AI-enabled assistance.
 Cody's key features include:

-- [**Autocomplete**](https://sourcegraph.com/docs/cody/capabilities/autocomplete): With the autocomplete feature, Cody makes coding easy for developers using the start coder Large Language Model (LLM) to get fast and accurate code predictions.
-It analyzes code as it is typed, offering suggestions for subsequent lines – single lines of code or functions.
+- [**Autocomplete**](https://sourcegraph.com/docs/cody/capabilities/autocomplete): With the autocomplete feature, Cody makes coding easy for developers using the StarCoder Large Language Model (LLM) to get fast and accurate code predictions.
+It analyzes code as it is typed, offering suggestions for subsequent lines – single lines of code and multi-line functions.
 It works across different programming languages.
 - [**Chat**](https://sourcegraph.com/docs/cody/capabilities/chat)**:** Cody allows you to ask technical questions and get contextual answers about your codebase or specific snippets using prompts such as "Add helpful debug log statements."
-- [**Command**](https://sourcegraph.com/docs/cody/capabilities/commands)**:** Think of them as shortcuts for everyday coding tasks.
+- [**Commands**](https://sourcegraph.com/docs/cody/capabilities/commands)**:** Think of them as shortcuts for everyday coding tasks.
 These allow you to run predefined actions with smart context-fetching anywhere in your codebase.
 You can also speed up certain actions by creating custom commands for those repetitive tasks.

 With the above features, Cody helps software developers by providing insights into legacy code structure, identifying potential issues, and suggesting improvements.
 Its intuitive interface and detailed reports make it easier to understand complex codebases and prioritize refactoring efforts.